Multi-scale data reconstruction of turbulent rotating flows with Gappy POD, Extended POD and Generative Adversarial Networks: Comparison between POD- and GAN-based reconstructions

 \subsection{Multi-scale information}

 This section reports a quantitative analysis of the multi-scale information reconstructed by the three methods.
-We first consider the analysis of the velocity gradients, $\p u/\p x_1$.
-Figure \ref{fig:MSE-gradient-gap_sizes-sq_gap} plots MSE of the reconstructed gradients, in this case we can see that all methods produce errors much larger than in the velocity reconstruction.
+We first study the gradient of the predicted velocity module in the missing region, $\p u_G/\p x_1$.
+Figure \ref{fig:MSE-gradient-gap_sizes-sq_gap} plots $\mathrm{MSE}(\p u_G/\p x_1)$, which is similarly defined as (\ref{equ:MSE}), and we can see that all methods produce $\mathrm{MSE}(\p u_G/\p x_1)$ with values much larger than those of $\mathrm{MSE}(u_G)$.
 Moreover, GAN shows similar errors with GPOD at the largest gap size and with EPOD at small gap sizes.

-However, also in this case the MSE itself is not enough to describe the full picture.
-This can be easily understood by looking again at the visualization of the gradients reconstruction shown in figure \ref{fig:Reconstruction-gradient-sq_gap}.
+However, MSE itself is not enough for a comprehensive evaluation of the reconstruction.
+This can be easily understood again by looking at the gradient of different reconstructions shown in figure \ref{fig:Reconstruction-gradient-sq_gap}.

-That GPOD and EPOD generate clearly much worse predictions than the GAN.
-The reason is that introducing more realistic turbulent fluctuations the GAN is very sensitive to any small shifting between the predictions and the true solutions which can lead to large MSE.
-On the other hand even the GPOD or EPOD solution is inaccurate, having too small oscillations and it ends up with a similar MSE when compared with the GAN results.
-To evaluate the statistical quality of the three reconstructions we use again the JS divergence between gradients PDFs from original and generated data only inside the gap regions, as reported in figure \ref{fig:JSD-gradient-gap_sizes-sq_gap}.
-These results confirm that GAN is able to well predict the PDF of $\p u/\p x_1$ while GPOD and EPOD do not have this ability.
-Moreover, GPOD produces smaller $\mathrm{JSD}(\p u/\p x_1)$ than EPOD.
-Figure \ref{fig:PDF-gradient-sq_gap} support further such conclusion.
+It is obvious that GAN predictions are much more `realistic' than those of GPOD and EPOD, although their values of $\mathrm{MSE}(\p u_G/\p x_1)$ are close.
+Indeed, if both fields are highly fluctuating, even a small spatial shift between the reconstruction and the true solution would result in a significantly larger MSE.
+This is exactly the case of GAN predictions where we can see that they have obvious correlations with the ground truth but the MSE is large because of its sensitivity to small spatial shifting.
+On the other hand, the GPOD or EPOD solutions are inaccurate, having too small spatial fluctuations even with a similar MSE when compared with the GAN.
+As done above for the velocity amplitude, here we further quantify the quality of the reconstruction by looking at the JS divergence between the two PDFs in figure \ref{fig:JSD-gradient-gap_sizes-sq_gap}.
+For other metrics to assess the quality of the predictions see, e.g. \citep{wang2004image, wang2005translation, https://doi.org/10.48550/arxiv.2301.07541}.
+Figure \ref{fig:JSD-gradient-gap_sizes-sq_gap} confirms that GAN is able to well predict the PDF of $\p u_G/\p x_1$ while GPOD and EPOD do not have this ability.
+Moreover, GPOD produces comparable $\mathrm{JSD}(\p u_G/\p x_1)$ with EPOD.
+The above conclusions are further supported in figure \ref{fig:PDF-gradient-sq_gap}, which shows PDFs of $\p u_G/\p x_1$ from the predictions and the ground truth.